 13. Find a Knowledgeable Real Estate Agent

 There are several ways to find a knowledgeable real estate agent.
 Many people rely on recommendations from friends and family, while others look to online reviews.
-While both of these scenarios work well and can land you a great real estate agent, the reason these agents rise above the others as the best of the best or the crème de la crème is because of their intentions.
+While both of these scenarios work well and can land you a great real estate agent, the reason these agents rise above the others as the best of the best is because of their intentions.

 A good agent isn’t trying to get you into a house as quickly as possible so they can earn a commission.
 Instead, you want an agent that will act as your guide through the home buying process, while having your best interests in mind.
-A good agent will be able to tell you straight if they think a house is a good fit for you, or if you should keep looking.
+A good agent will be able to tell you what you need to buy a house, and if they think a house is a good fit for you, or if you should keep looking.
 They should also be expert negotiators so that you get the best deal possible.

 14. Find a Mortgage Lender